cloudmesh-community/hid-sp18-511/tutorial/aws-lambda.md

 AWS Lambda is a serverless computing model.
 It has the following features as compared to traditional computing model:

 * There are no servers to manage: There is no server to manage in terms of patching, upgrade etc.
   AWS will take care of all these things and customer need not to worry about it
-  * Test
 * It Scales up and down on demand: The capacity gets increased or decreased automatically on demand
 * Pay what is used: A customer will pay only for the time when the function was called.
   A customer will not be charged when it is idle